 - A cold migration is a virtual machine that is in a powered-off state before starting the migration.
 Exporting and importing virtual machine images is another form of cold

 Migration waves should also incorporate the related application dependencies and network communication traffic to keep intra-application traffic within the same environment and limit traffic across an on-premises data center and/or a VMware Cloud based SDDC.

 In addition to grouping by applications, isolated waves should be created for large or complex workloads, such as database virtual machines or virtual machines with a high data change rate.
 These workloads tend to require more network bandwidth for migration and could impact other migrations if performed concurrently.

-Note: VMware vRealize Network Insight and VMware vRealize Network Insight Cloud can be used to validate application dependencies and traffic flows.
-VMware HCX integrates with both VMware vRealize Network Insight and VMware vRealize Network Insight Cloud can automatically create a VMware HCX Mobility Group which migrates pre-defined set of workloads based on a migration wave planning.
+Note: VMware Aria Operations for Networks can be used to validate application dependencies and traffic flows.
+VMware HCX integrates with VMware Aria Operations for Networks and can automatically create a VMware HCX Mobility Group which migrates pre-defined set of workloads based on a migration wave planning.